kwlin0/toltecsimulations/README.md

 * Source extraction (based on chosen flux limit)
 * Catalog matching (based on chosen search radius)

+## System Requirements
+The codes have been tested and verified for MacOS Catalina running Python 3.6.8.
+Packages used were numpy v1.16.2, scipy v1.2.1, matplotlib v3.0.3, astropy v3.1.2, FITS_tools v0.2.

 ## Creating Maps

 Depends on the following files: